 - Cut out and discard the core of the apples.

-- Cut each apple slice into 2 rings.
-A round cookie cutter or biscuit cutter works great.
+- Cut each apple slice into 2 rings, one smaller from the middle and one bigger from the edge.
+(A round cookie cutter or biscuit cutter works great.)

 - Dip your apple slices into your batter and allow excess batter to drip off.